 Geospatial data

 Geospatial data that identify the location of our activities are extremely useful for performance analysis, particularly for examining where results are or are not achieved, whether environmental or climatic factors are affecting performance, and how activity results compare to impact-level results in the ZOI.
 Use of custom location disaggregates allow OUs and IPs to understand the spatial distribution of indicator results.
-In addition, IPs are required to track and enter geocodes or geospatial coordinates for their activities in the Feed the Future Monitoring System (FTFMS).
-The location data component of FTFMS has greatly improved from previous years, in that it now allows for entry of location data down to the more-granular Admin 5 level, as well as lat/long coordinates, the ability to “bulk upload” several location data points at once through use of a standard template, and the ability to export all location data in machine-readable form for ease of pulling into a mapping platform, such as ArcGIS Online (“AGOL”), etc. Trainings on data entry and use of these new location features will be provided.
+In addition, IPs are required to track and enter geocodes or geospatial coordinates for their activities in the Feed the Future Monitoring System (FTFMS), as appropriate within security considerations.
+The location data component of FTFMS has greatly improved from previous years, in that it now allows for entry of location data down to the more-granular Admin 5 level, as well as lat/long coordinates, the ability to “bulk upload” several location data points at once through use of a standard template, and the ability to export all location data in machine-readable form for ease of pulling into a mapping platform, such as ArcGIS Online (“AGOL”), etc. Trainings on data entry and use of these new location features will be provided, including a “How to” video on the FTFMS Resources website (https://agrilnks.org/ftfms.

 The Feed the Future Monitoring System (FTFMS)

 The Feed the Future Monitoring System (FTFMS) is part of an interagency effort to consolidate USG reporting on Feed the Future projects.
 FTFMS indicator data and performance narratives are the official results for Feed the Future.
 They provide the foundation for public documents like the Feed the Future Progress Report and they inform decisions on future programming, policy planning, and budget allocations.
 Eleven USG agencies partner on food security efforts for Feed the Future and six of those agencies have historically contributed data to FTFMS, including the U.S. Agency for International Development (USAID), the U.S. Department of Agriculture (USDA), the Millennium Challenge Corporation (MCC), Peace Corps, the U.S. African Development Foundation (USADF), and the Department of Treasury, which manages our USG contributions to the Global Agriculture and Food Security Program (GAFSP) and the International Fund for Agricultural Development (IFAD).
-Starting in 2018, the Department of State and the Overseas Private Investment Corp (OPIC) will also contribute reporting into FTFMS.
+All partner agencies, even if they do not contribute indicator data to the FTFMS, write an annual Global Agency Performance Narrative (GAPN) that is included in the annual Implementation Plan submitted to Congress each fall, per the Global Food Security Act of 2016.

 Each USG partner agency has a different organizational structure, and therefore reports into FTFMS at varying levels.
 For example, USAID enters data into FTFMS at the activity level (via "Implementing Mechanisms" or "IMs"), while other agencies may report at the post, project, or global level.